ployt0/server_monitor/README.md

 WantedBy=default.target
 ```

-Don't start as I began by placing these in the user home subdirectory, like
+Don't start as I began, by placing these in the user home subdirectory, like
 `~/.config/systemd/user/rmt-monitor.service`.
 Doing so causes the timer to stop
 when the user logs out.
 It may resume upon re-login but that leaves gaps.
 Instead, use `/etc/systemd/system/rmt-monitor.service`. `/etc/systemd/system/`